DephyInc/Actuator-Package/docs/source/quickstart.rst

     device.print()

-:py:meth:`print` takes an optional keyword argument called ``data``, which should be a dictionary returned by :py:meth:`read`.
+:py:meth:`~flexsea.device.Device.print` takes an optional keyword argument called ``data``, which should be a dictionary returned by :py:meth:`~flexsea.device.Device.read`.
 This lets you display data that was read at some arbitrary point in the past.

 Logging
 -------

-Logging is enabled by default, and the verbosity of the logs is controlled by the ``logLevel`` argument in the :py:class:`Device` constructor.
+Logging is enabled by default, and the verbosity of the logs is controlled by the ``logLevel`` argument in the :py:class:`~flexsea.device.Device` constructor.
 The allowed values are integers [0,6], with 0 being the most verbose and 6 disabling logging.

 There are two kinds of logs: debug logs and data logs.